 Eating these foods might cause discomfort, gas, bloating, diarrhea, or constipation, so it’s best to avoid them until you have fully transitioned from your fasted state:

 Processed, High-Glycemic Carbs

 Milk contains lactose (sugar), which can irritate your stomach and cause bloating (17).
 If you’re not lactose intolerant, you might be able to indulge in one to two servings of dairy post-fast as long as it’s properly digested.
-In general, though, stay away from all forms of dairy until you’ve fully transitioned from fasting mode.
+In general, though, stay away from most forms of dairy until you’ve fully transitioned from fasting mode.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 The first few days of fasting can be very tough psychologically.
 Lack of food over an extended period is an extremely unnatural situation that puts extra stress on the body.

 Here are two tips to help ease your mind during this process: